Institute of Genetics and Biotechnology, Faculty of Biology, University of Warsaw

 Miracles might occur in various forms.
 Their perception depends on the point of view.
-Sometimes they seem quite ordinary; others seem supernatural and disturbing at the same time.
+Sometimes, they seem pretty ordinary; others seem supernatural and disturbing simultaneously.
 A miracle, in its definition, has no rational explanation.
 And what escapes reason is difficult to grasp.

 Therefore, miracles can result from ignorance.
 Science rationalizes the world, explaining as much as it is possible.
 However, not everyone is a scientist.
 The vast majority of society uses merely extracts of knowledge to understand the world, which results in a distortion of information.
 Due to this superficial processing, it does not take a rocket scientist to surprise someone with a miracle.